-Once images have been downloaded, we proceed to detect and segment the human character from the images.
+Once images have been downloaded, we proceed to detect and segment the human characters from the images.
 The results of online image queries are often very noisy, they contain both false positive images and complex images that are difficult to handle.
-A key factor in the success of character extraction is that we perform various filtering stages alongside the extraction.
-First we discard complex images and later we apply contour consistency filtering that preserves a set of key poses for each action.
+We perform various filtering stages alongside the human character extraction to achieve better results.
+First, we discard complex images which are likely to fail when processed by detection and segmentation methods.
+Later, we apply contour consistency filtering that identifies a set of key poses for each action.
 Accurate segmentation of human characters is another challenge, since human characters usually have complicated appearances.
-Fortunately, human detection is well-studied in computer vision, and can provide an initial guess for accurate graph-cut based foreground extraction method.
-In our experiments we have found that both human detection and the subsequent graph-cut frequently lose the limbs or head of characters wearing shorts and pants since these regions are elongated and contain different color than the clothes.
-For our purposes this cannot be tolerated as we rely on contour (pose) to filter out wrong examples and index the database in later steps.
-Thus, we use an novel adaptive skin detection to fix these segmentation problems.
+Fortunately, human detection is well-studied in computer vision, and automatic algorithms can provide an initial guess for accurate graph-cut based foreground extraction method.
+In our experiments we have found that characters wearing shorts and pants frequently "lose" their limbs or heads since these regions are elongated and contain different colors than the clothes.
+To fix these segmentation problems we use an novel adaptive skin detection algorithm.